Lab 3: Configure policy settings on IoT Devices

 - Specify the day of the week to run a scheduled scan to 0x8 (never)

-- In Group Policy Editor navigate to Computer Configuration -> Administrative Templates -> Windows Components -> Windows Defender Antivirus -> Signature Updates and set:
+- In Group Policy Editor navigate to Computer Configuration -> Administrative Templates -> Windows Components -> Microsoft Defender Antivirus -> Signature Updates and set:

 - Define the number of days before spyware definitions are considered out of date to 30